 - I’ve always thought so and today confirmed it with my friend Sarah from ‘What Sarah Bakes’ (who’s an expert on feijoas!) that when adding feijoas to loaves, cakes or muffins they are best used when they are just ripe, straight from the tree or recently picked.
 As they ripen they seem to lose a bit of their sharpness and their flavour can get a little lost in the baking process.

-- I like toasting nuts before adding them to my baking as it brings out their nutty flavour and crisps them up nicely so that there ‘crunch’ isn’t lost when they are mixed with wet ingredients and baked but if you are pressed for time don’t worry about toasting the walnuts, it’ll still be tasty!
+- I like toasting nuts before adding them to my baking as it brings out their nutty flavour and crisps them up nicely so their ‘crunch’ isn’t lost when they are mixed with wet ingredients and baked, but if you are pressed for time don’t worry about toasting the walnuts, it’ll still be tasty!

 STEP BY STEP

-First things first, place the butter, the brown sugar and the golden syrup in a medium-sized saucepan.
+First things first, place the butter, brown sugar and golden syrup in a medium-sized saucepan.

 Over a low heat, stirring often, melt it all together, being careful not to bring it to a boil as it will get too thick.

-If you are toasting the walnuts, turn the oven to 160°C fan bake oven or 180°C conventional oven, on bake, with a rack situated in the centre.
+If you are toasting the walnuts, preheat the oven to 160°C / 325°F fan-bake oven or 180°C / 350°F conventional oven, on bake, with a rack situated in the centre of the oven.